Gary Tee, UK Sales Director at TIPA® tests home compostable produce bags for Waitrose Duchy organic bananas in his own home composter.

 If you do not already have a compost collection service where you live, you can lobby your local and state authorities asking for funding to be allocated for industrial, commercial, or community compost.
 If your compostable packaging comes with a home compostable logo, you can place it in your home compost (learn how to start one with our blog post, Going Back to Basics: How to Start Your Home Compost).

 If you don’t see compostable packaging when you are shopping, you can ask your store manager for more sustainably-packed options or a full, plastic-free aisle, which includes compostable plastics like TIPA®.
 Supermarkets are eager to hear your feedback, and more often than not, you will soon see products you are looking for on shelves.

-Today, it is possible to have fully functional, consumer-friendly compostable packages for all your flexible packaging needs – for your fresh produce, grains, coffee beans, tea bags, snacks, apparel and even zipped-bags for daily storage.
+Today, it is possible to have fully functional, consumer-friendly compostable packages for all your flexible packaging needs – for your fresh produce, grains, coffee beans, tea bags, compostable frozen food packaging, compostable snack packaging, apparel and even compostable zipper bags for daily storage.
 So why buy conventional plastic?